 Q&A with Kate McMahon, Mercy Corps food security advisor

-Right now, an estimated 20 million people are facing life-threatening hunger due to drought and conflict in four regions around the world.
-The United Nations recently declared famine in some parts of South Sudan and warned that famine could soon hit in Nigeria, Somalia and Yemen.
+Right now, more than 20 million people are facing life-threatening hunger due to drought and conflict in four regions around the world.
+The United Nations declared famine in some parts of South Sudan and warned that famine could soon hit in Nigeria, Somalia and Yemen.
 Mercy Corps is meeting the urgent needs of tens of thousands of people in all four countries and is working hard to prevent catastrophe in the coming weeks and months.

 What does famine really mean?
 What’s at stake?
 What’s behind the numbers?
 Find out in this Q&A with Kate McMahon, Mercy Corps food security advisor.

 The terms food insecurity and famine are often used interchangeably — but that’s not really accurate.
 Why not?